More about Dave Snider

 I spent my younger years in the Maryland suburbs near Washington, DC.
 In my twenties I moved west to San Francisco and now live just north in Petaluma, CA. My wife Nicole and I believe it's the perfect town to raise our litter of dogs and small humans.
 When I'm not working or hanging with the family I'm usually messing around in my woodshop or with the newest video game.

 On all of the projects below I operated as a mix of Product Lead, Product Designer and Front-end Engineer.
 Mostly I specialize in tool UI and content design.
 That's a fancy way of saying I'm pretty good with designs that deal with lots of forms or text.
 Most of the sites I built over the years dealt with large communities that needed passive and active moderation systems to filter through thousands of submissions a day.

 On projects that I founded, I also did all the usual business stuff around P&L sheets, payroll and all the various paperwork that works behind the scenes to keep things moving.

 Occassionally I show up on camera or on a podcast as a vague expert in nerdy things.Download my resume

 Elastic 2017 - Present

 Elastic's search, security and analytics products are inlcuded in the tech stack of just about everything these days.
 Currently I'm helping the team redesign Kibana, the analytics and monitoring UI that sits on top of Elasticsearch.
-I work start to finish from Sketch to React, providing reusable components for the rest of the company to build their UX upon.
+I work start to finish from Sketch to React, and maintain the Elastic UI design system for the rest of the company to build their UX upon.

 Guidebook provides a simple interface for publishing your own event and location guides.
 If you walked a showroom floor in the past year you were likely using an app we helped build.
 I worked with a fantastic, small team building the CMS backend that powers everything.